SeuTao/Xtensorflow/README.md

 # Xtensorflow
 XTensorflow

-A high level tensorflow lib.
-Easy to define tf network;
-Convert to caffemodel and other engine;
+A high level tensorflow lib which can convert defined tf model to caffe and other engine;